All Episodes

 Thank you, Mark.

-There's entire swaths of Los Angeles that are uh filled with completely unassimilated people that have absolutely no motivation to assimilate.
+There's entire swaths of Los Angeles that are filled with completely unassimilated people that have absolutely no motivation to assimilate.

 It so happens they're Mexican.

-and all the other cultural uh impacts that they have aside, the fact that they're unassimilated and they will not assimilate is a problem for this country, especially when we have politicians that are now uh pandering to uh uh to them, even though they can't vote, and they they think they're they think they're uh egratiating themselves to someone with a hen with a Hispanic surname because they're they're well.
+The fact that there's a large unassimilated population with no motivation and no incentive to assimilate into our system, I mean, all the other economic things aside and all the other cultural impacts that they have aside, the fact that they're unassimilated and they will not assimilate is a problem for this country, especially when we have politicians that are now pandering to them, even though they can't vote.

-The sad fact is the sad fact is that they are.
+The sad fact is that they are.

 And this makes me crazy.

-Can I have some of my Hispanic brothers and sisters explain this to me why so many of you are lackadaisical about what Eric is talking about in Los Angeles?
+Can I have some of my Hispanic brothers and sisters explain this to me, why so many of you are lackadaisical about what Eric is talking about in Los Angeles?

-How are you not the loudest protesters at the sight and sound of people who look like you and come from where you came from and have names that sound like yours, breaking the laws of the United States in order to cut in line?
+How are you not the loudest protesters at the sight and sound of people who look like you and come from where you came from and have names that sound like yours breaking the laws of the United States in order to cut in line?

 How does that not make all of you crazy?